 By now Amaia has developed the body awareness that tells her when to be careful and how to adapt a pose if necessary.
 She will be able to join a regular yoga class in her new hometown.
 The standing forward bend is the only pose Amaia still avoids as it does not seem helpful and sometimes hurts when coming up.
 Instead she lengthens her spine in a half forward bend on a raise.

 “Yoga with Bene helped because of the individual attention and because it was tailored to my health condition at that particular moment.
 Even the group classes are small and we are always asked if there is a new pain or injury or if we want to focus on something in particular.
 The physiotherapy was a good start but you need something afterwards to continue healing and to keep your back in good condition.
 Whereas the big group classes in yoga and Pitales often hurt afterwards, I have never experienced pain after a yoga session with Bene.
 The sessions always made me feel calmer, and she also motivates us to do the right exercises and movements in between classes.
 My back is pain free now!”

 Amaia had two mild relapses since starting yoga with me, both after long car journeys.
-In both cases she knew what to do, which movements (including some yoga movements) to avoid and which yoga movements to do to recover quickly.
-The worst pain left after a few days and after a few individual sessions, she could soon resume my back care yoga class again.
-Indeed, doing yoga therapy twice a week will not guarantee a life-long pain-free back, but the relapses are more likely to be minor.
+In both cases, she knew what to do, which movements to avoid, and which yoga movements to do to recover quickly.
+The worst pain left after a few days.
+After a few individual sessions, she could again resume my back care yoga class.
+Indeed, doing yoga therapy twice a week will not guarantee a life free of back pain, but the relapses are more likely to be minor.
 Tailored yoga is helping Amaia to be strong and flexible and lead a normal, active life.

 Can you relate to Amaia’s story?
 Do hit reply and let us know your biggest challenge and what has helped you most.